-If you can’t make it to Nazareth, you will most probably be able to make it to Jerusalem and the celebration is great over there as well.
-Jesus visited Jerusalem many times throughout his life, and ascended to the Heavens from the top of Mount of Olives, which stands to the east of the Old City.
-The Christian Quarter of Jerusalem will be lit with enchanting Christmas decorations and you will be able to find some beautiful Christmas trees throughout the city.
+If you can’t make it to Nazareth, maybe you’ll be able to make it to Jerusalem.
+The celebration is great over there as well, so don’t worry!
+Jesus visited Jerusalem many times throughout his life.
+He ascended to the Heavens from the top of Mount of Olives, which stands to the east of the Old City.
+The Christian Quarter of Jerusalem is usually lit with enchanting Christmas decorations and you will be able to find some beautiful Christmas trees throughout the city.
 The Christmas tree I love most is the one standing in front of the YMCA Hotel every year.

 Besides walking through the enchanting alleyways of the Old City and admiring the decorations, here are some top things you can do while in Jerusalem:

 - Meet Jerusalem’s Santa – In one of the hidden alleyways of the Christian Quarter in the Old City of Jerusalem lies the house of Jerusalem’s Santa Claus.
 If you’re coming with kids or want a pic of yourselves with Santa of the Holy Land, you might want to visit his house.
 For more info, check out the official page of Jerusalem Santa on Facebook.

 - Attend YMCA’s Christmas Market – This traditional Christmas Market takes place each year in heated tents in front of the YMCA Hotel and in the YMCA historical basketball court.
 You can walk through the different stands to find hundreds of Christmas products and handmade arts and crafts, as well as some snacks.
 There are also wonderful bell concerts throughout the day.
 In 2021 – The dates aren’t set yet.
 Let’s see if it happens.

 Watch this video by i24NEWS English to get a glimpse of the YMCA Christmas Market: